markschl/uvsnake/README.md

 ### Cluster execution

-Executing on computer clusters requires [additional settings](https://snakemake.readthedocs.io/en/stable/executing/cluster.html).
-Here, using the `uvsnake` script (previous chapter) is a good idea, since it assists with setting resource constraints on computer clusters and grouping small sample processing jobs into batches.
-The latter is important because submitting every single sample processing step as job is very inefficient.
+Running the pipeline on computer clusters requires [additional settings](https://snakemake.readthedocs.io/en/stable/tutorial/additional_features.html#cluster-execution).
+Using the `uvsnake` script is highly recommended, since it assists with setting resource constraints and grouping small sample processing jobs into batches.
+Otherwise, Snakemake would submit every single sample processing step as separate job, which is very inefficient.

  *Note*: an altenative would be to use [profiles](https://snakemake.readthedocs.io/en/latest/executing/cli.html#profiles), see [this example](https://github.com/jdblischak/smk-simple-slurm/blob/main/examples/job-grouping/simple/config.yaml).
 This may be better documented in the future.